|Nutrition Facts (per serving)|

 Float the rum on top of the cream using the same technique.

-Clap your hands over the flame to put it out and give the drink a quick stir.
+Clap your hands over the flame to put it out (double-check that it's extinguished) and give the drink a quick stir.
+Serve and enjoy.

 - Always extinguish a flaming cocktail before drinking it!